ReactiveX/rxjs/doc/lettable-operators.md

 What is a lettable operator?
 Simply put, a function that can be used with the current `let` operator.
 It's the origin of the name, for better or worse.
 A lettable operator is basically any function that returns a function with the signature: `<T, R>(source: Observable<T>) => Observable<R>`.

-There is a `pipe` method built into `Observable` now at `Observable.prototype.pipe` that an be used to compose the operators in similar manner to what you're used to with dot-chaining (shown below).
+There is a `pipe` method built into `Observable` now at `Observable.prototype.pipe` that сan be used to compose the operators in similar manner to what you're used to with dot-chaining (shown below).

 There is also a `pipe` utility function at `rxjs/utils/pipe` that can be used to build reusable lettable operators from other lettable operators.